 10. Do I pay for the BAT and then get reimbursed?

-No. Grant funding is awarded for the property but payment is made to the distributors of the BATs once the unit has been inspected.
+No. Grant funding is awarded for the property, but payment is made to the BAT distributors once the unit has been inspected.
 Grant funding must be approved prior to installation of the BAT.

 Back to Bay Restoration Fund – Clear Water® Program Home Page